 These eats are cooked from scratch; it’s like Lorena, one of the owners, invited you into her kitchen for dinner.

 The traditional plate ($11.00) comes with juicy, seasoned, tender beef, a side of stewed black beans, a side of white rice, and some sweet plantains.
-The meat is delicious, and while I’m not a black bean lover, my husband thought they were really well seasoned.
-The rice is also light and fluffy- the star though, for me, is the shredded, slow-cooked meat!
+The meat is delicious, and while I’m not a black bean lover, my husband thought they were really well-seasoned.
+The rice is light and fluffy- just the way it should be.
+The star though, for me, is the shredded, slow-cooked meat!
+Crazy good.

 For dessert, because I love flan, I decided to try Arrechissimo’s custard, which on this night, happened to be a really bright tropical fruit flavor.
 This was creamy, subtly sweet, and very summery.
 Somehow, this got eaten before a picture could be taken!
 Sorry…

 The prices at Arrechissimo are very affordable and the food is fresh- and this is a far better, healthier choice than fast food!
 Get something to go, sit in the car and eat, or eat outside; I think this filling, authentic Venezuelan food will please your palate!